devkakrann/Sahyogi/README.md

 ## Vision

-Sahayak transforms scattered efforts into a connected, efficient support system that ensures:
+Sahayogi transforms scattered efforts into a connected, efficient support system that ensures:

 - The right help
 - Reaches the right person
 - At the right time

-Crafted with 🔥 by the team ASUR
+Crafted with ❤️ by the team binary minds